giros-dit/mupi-proxy/README.md

 draft-asaeda-pim-multiif-igmpmldproxy-04 describes in section 6.2 four posible modes of selecting the appropiate upstream interface.
 Examples of these modes are provided in mupi-proxy distribution.

-For testing the examples, all providers (1-3) are configured to transmit all of them to these three multicast groups: 224.10.10.11, 224.10.10.21 and 224.10.10.31.
+For testing the examples, all providers (1-3) are configured to transmit all of them to these four multicast groups: 224.10.10.0, 224.10.10.1, 224.10.10.2 and 224.10.10.3.
+These four groups can be aggregated in prefix 224.10.10.0/30.
 To start the transmission from the providers you can use this command:

 ```vnx -f mupi-proxy-test1.xml -v -x start-test1```